CiscoISE/terraform-provider-ciscoise/docs/data-sources/guest_smtp_notification_settings.md

 subcategory: ""
 description: |-
   It performs read operation on GuestSMTPNotificationConfiguration.
-  - This data source allows the client to get a guest SMTP notification configuration by ID.
-  - This data source allows the client to get all the guest SMTP notification configurations.
+  This data source allows the client to get a guest SMTP notification configuration by ID.This data source allows the client to get all the guest SMTP notification configurations.
   Filter:
   [name]
-  To search guest users by using toDate column,follow the format:
-  DD-MON-YY (Example:13-SEP-18)
-  Day or Year:GET /ers/config/guestuser/?filter=toDate.CONTAINS.13
-  Month:GET /ers/config/guestuser/?filter=toDate.CONTAINS.SEP
-  Date:GET /ers/config/guestuser/?filter=toDate.CONTAINS.13-SEP-18
   Sorting:
   [name, description]
 ---